Cred (company): Business Model

+Products and services

+In July 2024, Cred launched Cred Money, a financial services platform based on India's Account Aggregator framework.

+In August 2024, the company became a certified customer operating unit (COU) on the Bharat Bill Payment System (BBPS).

+In November 2024, Cred entered the motor insurance distribution business through its Cred Garage platform under a corporate agency licence issued by the Insurance Regulatory and Development Authority of India (IRDAI).

+In September 2025, the company expanded Cred Money to include investment products such as fixed deposits, gold investments, and portfolio management services.

+In March 2026, Cred introduced biometric authentication for eligible Unified Payments Interface (UPI) transactions.

+Partnerships

+In May 2022, Cred partnered with Mastercard to enable rent and education-related payments for Mastercard credit cardholders through the Cred app.
+In August 2024, the company partnered with L&T Finance to offer unsecured personal loans through its CRED Cash product.
+In August 2025, Cred partnered with Razorpay and Visa to launch “CardSync”, a payment solution based on card tokenization In September 2025, Cred partnered with IndusInd Bank to launch a co-branded RuPay credit card.

+Acquisitions

 In 2021, Cred acquired expense management startup Happay and a liquor delivery startup HipBar.

+In December 2021, the company acquired the expense management platform Happay in a cash-and-stock transaction valued at approximately US$180 million.
+In November 2024, the company sold Happay to MakeMyTrip for an undisclosed amount.

+In September 2022, Cred acquired a minority stake in NDX P2P Private Limited, the parent company of LiquiLoans, a peer-to-peer lending platform.

-In December 2022, Cred acquired a 100% stake in CreditVidya that offers lending as a service to customers who do not have a credit score.
+In December 2022, the company acquired a 100% stake in CreditVidya that offers lending as a service to customers who do not have a credit score.

 In July 2023, Cred acquired savings and investment platform Spenny.
-In February 2024, Cred acquired online wealth management and mutual funds startup Kuvera for an undisclosed amount.
+In February 2024, the company acquired online wealth management and mutual funds startup Kuvera for an undisclosed amount.

-In June 2024, Cred reported having 13 million monthly active users (MAUs).
-Its market share in UPI transaction volume was 1% in 2024.

-In November 2024, the company sold Happay to MakeMyTrip for an undisclosed amount.

 Funding

 Cred raised funding from DST Global, Sequoia Capital (India), and Tiger Global, among other investors, through the four rounds of private funding so far.

 In October 2021, Cred started to seek new investors, reporting a $5.5 billion valuation, up from $2.2 billion recorded in April 2021.

 In June 2022, CRED raised $80 million in a Series F funding round led by Singapore's sovereign wealth fund, GIC, valuing the company at around $6.4 billion.